 - Whole30 Oven Roasted and Toasted Potato Wedges

 Just look at that!
 Thick and gorgeous.
 Since not everyone likes the same level of smokiness and heat, check the recipe notes for variations.

 Once you’re off Whole30, you might decide to reintroduce sweeteners.
 In that case, feel free to sub in honey for the date syrup or chopped dates in this recipe.
+Or you could try my super good Cranberry Ketchup recipe.
 Enjoy!

 - 2 Tablespoons avocado oil